cemalec/learn-ML-DL/README.md

 Use a pull request to make corrections or to share additional information.
 Typos and grammatical fixes are always welcome.
 Supporting information on any of the topics are also welcome.

+### History
+Repo started on 7/17/2019 as a Github public repo.